 - Diverticular disease, caused by outpouchings of the colon wall

-- Abnormalities of the blood vessels in the large intestine
+- Problems in the blood vessels in the large intestine

 - Meckel’s diverticulum, usually seen in children and young adults

-Gastrointestinal bleeding may be microscopic (occult blood), or may be easily seen as red blood, or black tar-like bowel movements, called melena.
+Gastrointestinal bleeding may be microscopic, so you can’t see it.
+(Doctors call that “occult” blood.)
+Or you may easily see it as red blood, or black tar-like bowel movements.

 How Do I Take a Fecal Occult Blood Test?

-You can purchase fecal occult blood test kits at the pharmacy to perform the test at home, or your doctor may give you the home test during one of your appointments.
-These tests provide specific instructions, and most offer a toll-free number to call if you have questions.
+There are different kinds of these tests.
+You can buy some kits at the pharmacy.
+Or your doctor may give you a home test kit at one of your appointments.
+They come with instructions.
+Most list a phone number to call if you have questions.

-Because certain foods can alter the test results, a special diet is often recommended for 48 to 72 hours before the test.
+Because certain foods can alter some of the tests’ results, don’t eat these foods for 48 to 72 hours before you take the test:

 - Red meat (especially meat that is cooked rare)